veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦      // ISO 14496-15, 8.3.3.1.2 for the description of HEVCDecoderConfigurationRecord                                                                                   ¦
 ¦      hevcHeader = [HEVCDecoderConfigurationRecord]                                                                                                                      ¦
 ¦    }                                                                                                                                                                    ¦
+¦    if (videoFourCc == VideoFourCc.Vvc) {                                                                                                                               ¦
+¦      // body contains a configuration record to start the sequence.
+See ISO                                                                                             ¦
+¦      // ISO 14496-15, 11.2.4.2.2 for the description of VVCDecoderConfigurationRecord                                                                                   ¦
+¦      vvcHeader = [VVCDecoderConfigurationRecord]                                                                                                                      ¦
+¦    }
 ¦  }                                                                                                                                                                      ¦
 ¦                                                                                                                                                                         ¦
 ¦  if (videoPacketType == VideoPacketType.MPEG2TSSequenceStart) {                                                                                                         ¦